-The selection process for Head Constable Driver Mechanic (Grade-1) positions involves a written examination conducted in offline (OMR) mode.
-Candidates must secure 40 percent marks in both Part A and Part B separately to qualify.
-For the most accurate and up-to-date syllabus details, candidates should refer to https://gprb.gujarat.gov.in.
+The selection process for the Head Constable Driver Mechanic (Grade-1) relies on a single written test conducted in offline OMR mode.
+You are required to score a minimum of 40% in both Part A and Part B independently to pass.

 Overview